-Removal of target Low Low C: Low Species Q: Low A: NR C: NR Q: High A: Medium C: High Q: Low A: Low C: Low
+Removal of target species

+Low Q: Low A: NR C: NR

+Low

+Q: High A: Low C: Low

 The species Mytilus edulis is too small and patchy in this biotope to be targeted for commercial harvesting.
 However, some, unregulated recreational hand-gathering of this species and the limpet Patella vulgata, may occur.
 Gathering of Mytilus edulis is not considered to affect the biotope as this species is present in low densities, as small individuals in cracks and crevices and is, therefore, not a key characterizing or structuring species.
-Patella vulgata, however, is a key characterizing and structuring species within the variant biotope LR.HLR.MusB.Cht.Cht.
+Patella vulgata, however, is a key characterizing and structuring species.
 Patella vulgata grazing can control the character of the shore by grazing algae and newly settled barnacle larvae.
 Even a small, localised temporary absence of limpets (Southward, 1956; Southward, 1964; Hawkins, 1981; Hawkins et al., 1983) can alter the biological assemblage.
 Significant limpet kills resulting from the widespread use of dispersants after the Torrey Canyon oil spill dramatically altered rocky shore communities allowing dense growths of ephemeral green seaweeds followed by equally dense growth of fucoids (Southward & Southward, 1978; Hawkins & Southward, 1992).

 Sensitivity assessment.
-Patella vulgata is considered a key structuring species within the barnacle and limpet dominated biotope, LR.HLR.MusB.Cht.Cht, as its grazing (coupled with wave action), maintains the bare rock surfaces preventing a dense algal turf from developing and allowing colonization by Chthamalus species.
-The resistance of Patella vulgata to removal is 'Low' as this species is relatively large and is immobile and, therefore, easily found and removed.
+Patella vulgata is considered a key structuring species within the barnacle and limpet dominated biotopes.
+However, LR.HLR.MusB.Cht.Lpyg generally occurs at higher shore levels where Patella vulgata is less abundant and where grazing is probably of lower importance compared to emergence and wave action in controlling macroalgae.
+Nevertheless, the resistance of Patella vulgata to removal is 'Low' as this species is relatively large and is immobile and, therefore, easily found and removed.
 Recovery (of the species and biotope) is assessed as 'Low' (10-20) years as an alternate stable state may develop (see resilience section) so that sensitivity is assessed as 'High'.
-It should be noted that the assessment refers to a single event, sensitivity to persistent, on-going collection would be higher.
+It should be noted that the assessment refers to a single event, sensitivity to persistent, on-going collection could be higher.